Could emerging technology in the form of automatic emergency braking (AEB) and forward collision warning systems provide a cure?

 - Technology continues to be an ongoing distraction for drivers everywhere.
 This has been a major problem since the advent of the smartphone.

-In the words of the IIHS Director of Statistical Services, “This study provides evidence that forward collision warning and AEB greatly reduce crash risk for tractor-trailers and other large trucks.”
+In the words of the IIHS Director of Statistical Services, “This study provides evidence that forward collision warning and AEB greatly reduce the crash risk for tractor-trailers and other large trucks.”